 Migration to stateless apps is in continuous YOY growth

-Stateless infrastructure creates an ideal business model implementation as it focuses on application rather than the infrastructure.
+Stateless infrastructure creates an ideal business model implementation as it focuses on the application rather than the infrastructure.
 Such an approach is growing quite popular due to its “cool nature”, as it has become an industry standard to actually solve problems.

-As per the Forrester reports, nearly 40% of enterprises across the world have already adopted a stateless approach, some way or the other.
-The rest of them are still using stateful technologies along with traditional deployment style, but are also planning to migrate to stateless technologies in the future.
+As per the Forrester reports, nearly 40% of enterprises across the world have already adopted a stateless approach, in some way or the other.
+The rest of them are still using stateful technologies along with the traditional deployment style, but are also planning to migrate to stateless technologies in the future.